-The Housing Services Partnership has also set up a new Countywide Homelessness Group which brings together all of the Districts as well as supported providers and housing associations and voluntary/charitable organisations.
+The Housing Services Partnership has also set up a new Countywide Homelessness Group which brings together all of the Districts as well as support providers and housing associations and voluntary/charitable organisations.

-The Chief Housing Officers Group is attended by Chief Housing Officers across the county and they also discuss current housing related issues including homelessness.
+The Chief Housing Officers Group is attended by Chief Housing Officers across the county and Leicester City.
+They also discuss current housing related issues including homelessness.
 This group is supported by the Development Strategy Officers Group that discusses housing delivery issues across the county.